‘Talent – Employee of a young innovative company’ (JEI)

 In the absence of such a rescript, the application for JEI status sent to the tax authorities should be attached to long-stay visa and/or residence permit applications.

-Download the form Application for an advance tax ruling regarding innovative new company (JEI) status
+Form to apply for an advance tax ruling regarding innovative new company (JEI) status

 Eligibility